sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Lifecycle.md

 <br><br>

 ### Do not access parameters from within a constructor of a component class.

+Accessing parameters should not be done inside a constructor.
+The properties will be null within the execution of the constructor of an instance.
 Use the `OnInitialized()` or `OnInitializedAsync()` methods instead.

-The following code example won't work as the property `InlineClass` won't be set to any value.
-The property will be null within the execution of the constructor of an instance.
+The following code example won't work as the property `InlineClass` won't be set to any value:

 ```csharp
 public abstract class MyCustomComponent: ComponentBase